bdelacretaz/bertrands-blog-2023/src/posts/2007/2007-01-10-my-apachecon-eu-2007-proposals.md

 tags:
   - "apachecon"
   - "post"
+  - solr
 slug: my-apachecon-eu-2007-proposals
 ---

-This might inspire you for some last-minute [proposals](http://codeconsult.ch/bertrand/archives/000749.html).
+This might inspire you for some last-minute proposals.
 And later allow you to find out which ones were not accepted ;-)

 Beyond technical skills: what makes open source developers sucessful?